coder/docs/getting-started/intellij.md

    appears, select **Run 'HelloWorld.main()'**.
 IntelliJ will begin compiling your code.

 When IntelliJ is done compiling your code, it opens a new pane at the bottom that displays the result of running your code.
-The first line shows IntelliJ's command for compilation, while the second line shows your printed output (in this case, "Hello, world!").
-The final line shows an exit code of `0`, which indicates that IntelliJ exited successfully.

 ## Step 5: Push your repo to GitHub